ModClean/modclean/README.md

 ### Run Tests
 If you are making a code change, please run the tests and ensure they pass before submitting a pull request.
 If you are adding new functionality, please ensure to write the tests for it.

-### Patterns.json Changes
-In case there are file patterns that were missed and this module could clean up additional files, feel free to submit a pull request adding the pattern.
-I will not accept pull reuqests that use wildcards on `.js` or `.json` files.
-If you notice a pattern that is causing issues with a particular module, submit a pull request or issue.
-There are 3 sections to the `patterns.json` file: (`safe`, `caution` and `danger`).
-Each of these sections determine the level of files to remove which includes additional patterns that match file/folder names.
-Safe patterns contain absolutely useless files that can be safely removed whereas caution and danger patterns are ones in which could cause issues with certain modules but will help significantly clean up more files.

 ---